YoussefMoustafaa/fawry-book-store-task/README.md

 === Test Complete ===
 ```

+![A screenshot of the running app for more visual demonstration:][output screenshot.png]

 ## Extending the System

 - To add new book types, extend the `Book` class and implement the `buy` method.